 What research questions will your laboratory focus on in the future?

 Felipe Fregni: Understanding the variables associated with the response to taVNS can help design future clinical trials to maximize the effects of this intervention.
 Based on that, our future studies will be focused on how to taVNS can be optimized to target specific neural pathways and treat different conditions.
+Please use the video recorded by us with Dr Fregni’s interview.

 INTERVIEW: Named Talent says the statement above in an interview-style shot, looking slightly off-camera.